marklauter/plumber/README.md

     {
         context.CancelationToken.ThrowIfCancellationRequested();
         context.Response = context.Request.ToUpperInvariant();
-        await next(context); // call next to pass the request context to next delegate in the pipeline })
+        await next(context); // call next to pass the request context to the next delegate in the pipeline })
     .Prepare();